timofeysie/flash/README.md

 DB_DATABASE=499eee9281a8
 ```

-Normally we would install the dotenv package to suppor this:
+Normally we would install the dotenv package to support this:

 ```shell
 npm install dotenv --save